Project Zero 2: Wii Edition: Synopsis

 Siblings Mio and Mayu Amakura visit a woodland soon to be flooded by a dam project; while playing there as children, Mayu fell and permanently injured her leg trying to keep up with a running Mio, leaving their relationship strained.
 A crimson butterfly leads the twins to Minakami Village, a place said to trap visitors.
 The two are assaulted by ghosts, including the spirit of Sae Kurosawa who begins influencing Mayu.
 Years before, Sae and her twin sister Yae were to be sacrifices to pacify a power beneath the village dubbed the "Hellish Abyss"; the ritual involved one twin strangling the other, merging their souls into a crimson butterfly.
 Yae fled the village, and when Sae was sacrificed alone the Hellish Abyss consumed the village and Sae returned as a powerful vengeful spirit.
 Sae now seeks to reenact the ritual through Mio and Mayu.

 The game has six endings, four of them carried over from the original game and its Xbox port, and two new endings triggered by viewing cutscenes relating to the twins' past.
 Other unlock conditions include playing the game on different difficulty levels, or completing the final battle within a given time limit.
-In the original four, Mio can abandon Mayu and escape alone, kill Mayu while in a trance-like state, complete the ritual, banish Sae from Mayu at the cost of being blinded by the Hellish Abyss, or carry Yae's ghost to Sae so they complete the ritual while sparing Mayu.
+In the original four, Mio can abandon Mayu and escape alone; kill Mayu while in a trance-like state and complete the ritual; banish Sae from Mayu at the cost of being blinded by the Hellish Abyss; or carry Yae's ghost to Sae so they complete the ritual while sparing Mayu.
 In the two new endings, Mio either accepts dying in the village with Mayu so they can be together forever, or is killed by an insane Mayu after banishing Sae and refusing to complete the ritual.